Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1911 Joseph and Eleanor are still living at 26 Craufurd Rise, Maidenhead, Berkshire, along with their nine-year-old daughter Dorothy and Joseph's sister Florence Ann.

-Joseph Swalies Manlove and his wife Alice are living with Alice's parents George and Alice Maunder, and her younger sister Doris Adelaide in Woodburn Moor, Buckinghamshire. in 1916 they welcomed the birth of their son Richard George Manlove.
+Joseph Swalies Manlove and his wife Alice are living with Alice's parents George and Alice Maunder, and her younger sister Doris Adelaide in Woodburn Moor, Buckinghamshire.
+In 1916 they welcomed the birth of their son Richard George Manlove.

 On 15th May 1928 Eleanor passed away at her home, 26 Craufurd Rise.
 The Maidenhead Advertisers reported on her funeral on 23rd May 1928 as follows: